Contrast-Security-OSS/docs/content/tools/eclipse/EclipseInstall.md

 * Open the **Contrast View** to configure communication to Contrast application.
 * To open and configure the plugin, navigate to **Window** > **Show View** > **Other**.
-* Search for “Contrast” and add the view that appears in the search.
+* Search for “Contrast”, and add the view that appears in the search.

 ### Step three